madbrow007/breedidentifier/README.md

 # breedidentifier
+To test this model for yourself, view the user guide!

 ## Dog Breed classification 🐕
 This notebook builds a multi-class dog breed image classifier with TensorFlow 2.7 and TensorFlow Hub .12.